"4 To Finish" Guarantee Program

 - Apply to graduate and pay the related fees by the priority deadline: October 1st of the previous year for seniors graduating in May or August; March 1st of the same year for seniors graduating in December.

-- Notify the appropriate Student Success Counselor in Academic Services prior to the beginning of classes in any semester if it appears that graduation may be delayed due to course unavailability.
+- Notify the Registrar's Office in Academic Services prior to the beginning of classes in any semester if it appears that graduation may be delayed due to course unavailability.

 If the student meets all of the conditions of Cal Lutheran’s 4 to Finish program, the university will do the following: